 Other special sites where fencing may be required are addressed in the following chapters:

-Chapter 720, Bridges (refers to protective screening)
+Section 720.03(13), Bridge Fence

 Chapter 1510 Pedestrian Facilities

 1510.14 Pedestrian Grade Separations (Structures)

 1510.14(1) Pedestrian Bridges

 Pedestrian grade-separation bridges (see Exhibit 1510-28) are more effective when the roadway is below the natural ground line, as in a cut section.
 Elevated grade separations in cut sections, where pedestrians climb stairs or use long approach ramps, tend to be underused.
 Pedestrian bridges need adequate right of way to accommodate accessible ramp approaches leading up to and off of the structure.
 The bridge structure must comply with ADA requirements and meet the accessibility criteria for either a pedestrian circulation path (if the grade is 5% or less) or an access ramp (if the grade is greater than 5% but less than or equal to 8.3%), and must include a pedestrian access route.
 (See 1510.06 and 1510.07 for PCP and PAR accessibility criteria; see 1510.15(2) for access ramp accessibility criteria.)